loldot/loldot.github.io/_posts/2024-04-15-cleaning-out-the-bike-shed.md

 Most of the suggestions in the replies and quote tweets are versions of the code where the logic of the function is structured in a more aesthtically pleasing way.
-The problem is, that no matter how you structure that function, someone is going to hate the way tou did it with a passion.
+The problem is, that no matter how you structure that function, someone is going to hate the way you did it with a passion.
 The heated debate on twitter proves just that.
 I think an important reason the book Clean Code has fallen out of favor lately is that many of its most adamant proponents measure code quality by the aesthtics instead of other, more important metrics.